Rezn1r/rezn1r/README.md

 # About Me
 Electronics and software enthusiast working on Arduino-based hardware projects and full-stack development (frontend + backend).<br>
-I build Minecraft Bedrock mods and add-ons.<br>
+I build Minecraft Bedrock mods and add-ons focused on gameplay.<br>
-I use Arch BTW.
+I work across hardware and software, from embedded systems to web applications.

 ---